-6 Admission of the Public
+67 Admission of the Public

-The Meetings of the Council of Governors shall be open to members of the public unless the Council of Governors resolves that the public be excluded from the meeting, whether for the whole or part of the proceedings on the grounds that publicity would be prejudicial to the public interest or the interests of the Trust by reason of the confidential nature of the business to be transacted or for other special reasons stated in the resolution and arising from the nature of the business to be transacted or the proceedings.
+The Meetings of the Council of Governors shall be open to members of the public (which, for the avoidance of doubt, shall include representatives of the press) unless the Council of Governors resolves that the public be excluded from the meeting, whether for the whole or part of the proceedings on the grounds that publicity would be prejudicial to the public interest or the interests of the Trust by reason of the confidential nature of the business to be transacted or for other special reasons stated in the resolution and arising from the nature of the business to be transacted or the proceedings.
 The Chairman may also exclude any member of the public from a Meeting of the Council of Governors if that individual is interfering with or preventing the proper conduct of the Meeting.

-7 Chairman of Meetings
+Chairman of Meetings

 The Chairman of the Trust, or in that person's absence, the Vice Chairman is to preside at Meetings of the Council of Governors.
 If the Chairman is absent from a Meeting or temporarily absent on the grounds of a declared conflict of interest the Vice Chairman shall preside.
-If the Chairman and Vice Chairman are absent from the Meeting or absent temporarily on the grounds of a declared conflict of interest, such Non-Executive Director as the governors present shall choose shall preside.
+If the Chairman and Vice Chairman are absent from the Meeting or absent temporarily on the grounds of a declared conflict of interest, such Non-Executive Director as the Geovernors present shall choose shall preside.
 If the person presiding has a conflict of interest in relation to the business being discussed the Lead Governor will chair that part of the meeting.

-8 Calling Meetings
+89 Calling Meetings

-- 8.1 The Council of Governors will meet at least four times in each financial year.
+- 8.49.1 The Council of Governors will meet at least four times in each financial year.
 Save in the case of emergencies or the need to conduct urgent business, the Company Secretary shall give at least seven days' written notice of the date and place of every meeting of the Council of Governors to all Governors.
 Notice will also be published on the Trust's website.
-Seminars, workshops or similar events involving Governors are not to be treated as Meetings of the Council of Governors. - 8.2 Meetings of the Council of Governors are called by the Company Secretary or by the Chairman or by ten governors (including at least two Public or Staff Governors and two Appointed Governors) who give written notice to the Company Secretary specifying the business to be carried out.
+Seminars, workshops or similar events involving Governors are not to be treated as Meetings of the Council of Governors. - 9.2 Meetings of the Council of Governors are called by the Company Secretary or by the Chairman or by ten governors (including at least two Public or Staff Governors and two Appointed Governors) who give written notice to the Company Secretary specifying the business to be carried out.
 The Company Secretary shall send a written notice to all Governors as soon as possible after receipt of such a request.
 The Company Secretary shall call a Meeting within at least seven, but not more than 28 days, to discuss the specified business.
-If the Company Secretary fails to call such a Meeting within seven clear days, then the Chairman or ten Governors, whichever is the case, shall call such a Meeting.
+If the Company Secretary fails to call such a Meeting within seven clear days, then the Chairman or ten Governors, whichever is the case, shall call such a Meeting. - 8.29.3 Meetings may be transacted through virtual media (including, but not limited to, video conferencing).

-9 Agendas and Papers
+910 Agendas and Papers